Finalrentals

 Food is the language of celebration in Malta, and the Christmas table is a reflection of the island’s complex history.
 The festive meal often begins with Timpana, a rich baked macaroni dish encased in a buttery pastry crust.
 While many families have adopted the British tradition of a roast turkey with all the trimmings, the Maltese influence remains strong in the side dishes and desserts.
 The star of the confectionery display is undoubtedly the Qagħaq tal-Għasel, or Honey Ring.
 These treacle-filled pastry rings are aromatic with cloves, aniseed, and citrus, and they have been a staple of the Maltese Christmas for centuries.

-Another fascinating element of the season is the cultivation of Gulbiena, or canary seed.
-In early December, seeds are planted in cotton wool and kept in the dark to grow into long, pale, spindly white stalks.
-These ethereal plants are then used to decorate the altars of churches and the bases of nativity cribs, symbolising the purity of the season.
 For those visiting during the holidays, many of the island’s top restaurants in the Grand Harbour area and along the Sliema seafront offer elaborate Christmas Day buffets.
 These feasts often feature a blend of Mediterranean seafood, traditional roasts, and an array of desserts like Pudina tal-Milied, a dense and fruity bread pudding that serves as a rustic alternative to the traditional plum pudding.

-New Year Festivities and Events
+New Year Events and Nightlife

-Practical Tips for Holiday Travellers
+Practical Tips for the Holidays

 Navigating Malta during the winter requires a bit of foresight regarding the weather and local logistics.
 To ensure your holiday runs smoothly, keep the following travel tips in mind:

-- Pack for Layers: While daytime temperatures hover around 17°C, the damp sea air and limestone buildings make evenings feel much colder; bring a warm coat and comfortable walking shoes.
+• Pack for Layers: While daytime temperatures hover around 17°C, the damp sea air and limestone buildings make evenings feel much colder; bring a warm coat and comfortable walking shoes.

-- Respect Public Holidays: Remember that 25 December and 1 January are major public holidays; almost all shops and museums will be closed, and many restaurants require booking weeks in advance for festive lunches.
+• Respect Public Holidays: Remember that 25 December and 1 January are major public holidays; almost all shops and museums will be closed, and many restaurants require booking weeks in advance for festive lunches.

-Rent a Car for a Maltese Holiday
+Rental Car for a Maltese Holiday

 Malta during the holiday season is a sensory delight, blending ancient traditions with modern festivities.
 From village cribs to lively concerts, the Maltese Christmas fosters a genuine spirit of inclusion.
 To fully experience the islands, venture beyond Valletta and St. Julian's to places like the Three Cities and the west coast.